grey-fish/grey-fish.github.io/Bandit/index.md

 # Bandit

-Bandit was the first wargame that i completed, it is beginner friendly and fun way to explore linux, occassionally it challenged me to think out of the box.
+Bandit was the first wargame that i completed, it's beginner friendly and a fun way to explore linux, occassionally it challenges to think out of the box.

 [Bandit](https://overthewire.org/wargames/bandit/) Writeups coming soon, hold up..